fubaritico/date-time-picker/README.md

 # DateTimePicker Component

-A React 19 date and time picker component with Tailwind CSS styling.
+A React 19 date-time picker component, using native JS, styled with Tailwind CSS styling.

-### WIP
+### Work in progress

 Currently adding features and improving the component.
 Working on date range selection.